Michael000777/Metal-Path/README.md

 # Metal-Path
-A project focused on assessing the impact prenatal heavy metal exposure on children’s health in a prospective cohort based in Mexico City.
+A project focused on assessing the impact of prenatal heavy metal exposure on children’s health in a prospective cohort based in Mexico City.
 Evaluating transcriptomic and Epigenetic alternations assessed at adolescence.

 **Project Plan**